moklia/moklia.github.io/_posts/2021-08-21-Slow-fade-to-autumn.md

 Although my plot was under precious care by a friend...
 You know what, I was so disappointed because I felt I've missed the best time of the season.
 As a gardener, I was determined to record every stage of my crops.

-I guess the "take home message" for myself is: never leave for an overweek trip during the growing season.
+Note to self: never leave for overweek trip during the growing season.

 Anyway...